GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-83/index.md

 Measuring the quality of user experience has many facets.
-While some aspects of user experience are site and context specific, there is a common set of signals—"**Core Web Vitals**"—that is critical to all web experiences.
+While some aspects of user experience are site and context specific, there is a common set of signals that is critical to all web experiences.
-Such [core user experience needs][wd-ucpm] include loading experience, interactivity, and visual stability of page content, and combined are the foundation of the 2020 Core Web Vitals.
+Such [core user experience needs][wd-ucpm] include loading experience, interactivity, and visual stability of page content, and combined are the foundation of a good user experience.

 {% Img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/PJP3ZSo0RxY3cjvZlXhx.jpg", alt="", height="232", width="800" %}